openzipkin/zipkin4net/Examples/async.spans/README.md

   - Click one of the search result, it should show the PRODUCER and CONSUMER spans
   ![example-output](images/run-example-output.PNG)

-## What to take note on how to use PRODUCER and CONSUMER spans
+## What to take note on how to create/use PRODUCER and CONSUMER spans

 ### PRODUCER spans